Cheyenne, Wyoming: Public transit

 Cheyenne Transit Program provides bus service to the Cheyenne area.

 Intercity bus service to the city is provided by Express Arrow and Greyhound Lines.

 Airports

 Cheyenne Regional Airport features daily, nonstop airline service on United Express to Denver International Airport.

 Railroads

 The Union Pacific and BNSF railroads intersect in Cheyenne.
-The city is home to both a BNSF railyard and Union Pacific railyard, the latter of which houses the Union Pacific roundhouse that hosts their steam program.
+The city is home to both BNSF and Union Pacific (UP) railyards, the latter of which houses the UP roundhouse that hosts its steam program.
 UP's operational steam locomotives 844 and 4014 reside in the steam shop.
-By November 2022, Challenger 3985 was moved to its new home at Silvis, Illinois, along with Centennial unit 6936, & 2-10-2 number 5511.
+By November 2022, Challenger 3985 was moved to its new home at Silvis, Illinois, along with Centennial unit 6936 and 2-10-2 number 5511.